SUSE/doc-unversioned/trento/migration/systemd-install.md

 > **Note:** Change repository if you use a Service Pack other than SP5.
 For example: [SLE15 SP3: `SUSEConnect --product PackageHub/15.3/x86_64`,SLE15 SP4: `SUSEConnect --product PackageHub/15.4/x86_64`].
 > Users should assess the suitability of these packages based on their own risk tolerance and support needs.

-1. Add PackageHub if not already added:
+1. Add PackageHub, if it is not already added:

     ```bash
     SUSEConnect --product PackageHub/15.5/x86_64